-The accompanying schedule of expenditures of federal and State awards (SEFSA) includes the federal and State grant activity of Town of Wadesboro under the programs of the federal government and the State of North Carolina for the year ended June 30, 2015.
-The information in this SEFSA is presented in accordance with the requirements of Office of Management and Budget (OMB) Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and the State Single Audit Implementation Act.
+The accompanying schedule of expenditures of federal and State awards (SEFSA) includes the federal and State grant activity of Town of Wadesboro under the programs of the federal government and the State of North Carolina for the year ended June 30, 2016.
 Because the SEFSA presents only a select portion of the operations of Town of Wadesboro, it is not intended to, and does not, present the financial position, changes in net position, or cash flows of Town of Wadesboro.